DanielDoving/custom-gif-header/README.md

 ### custom.css

 You can add custom css rules to: `assets/css/custom.css`.
-Some nice custom CSS rules are already provided.
+Some CSS rules are already provided.
+It is recommended to leave these rules

 ### custom.js